PoolSolutions Swimmer's Ear FAQ

 Explanations

 But, since some of the causative organisms (esp., some varieties of Psuedomonas) are quite resistant to most pool sanitizers, swimmers often get an extra helping from some pools, including some that are otherwise well sanitized.
-And, of course, many natal waters, will have some of these organisms are almost always present.
+And in many natural waters some of these organisms are almost always present.

 How can you avoid swimmer's ear?